artorias961/Computer-Vision-Mutli-Threading-Sobel-Filter/README.md

-Now that we have GCC Compiler installed.
-We need to **Edit environment variables for your account** since we need to call out the directory for windows to find the compiler and use it in Visual Studio Code.
-So, in windows, open Start, type in **Edit environment variables for your account** and open:
+Now that the GCC compiler is installed, we need to update the **environment variables** so Windows knows where to find the compiler and can use it in Visual Studio Code.
+Open **Start**, type **Edit environment variables for your account**, and open it.

 ![alt text](picture_reference_readme/image-7.png)

-Yours may look a bit different but should be the same essentially.
+Your window may look slightly different (variables wise), but the layout and options should be essentially the same.
 ![alt text](picture_reference_readme/image-8.png)

 Double click variable **Path**

 ![alt text](picture_reference_readme/image-9.png)

-Select a empty line (assuming you used the default path for MSYS2):
+Select a empty line/cell (assuming you used the default path for MSYS2):
 ![alt text](picture_reference_readme/image-10.png)
 ![alt text](picture_reference_readme/image-11.png)